The short answer is, they don’t relate to each other. Not at all.

-- An internet news reader, as used to access Usenet newsgroups and other older internet news servers.
+- An internet news reader, as it accessed Usenet newsgroups and other older internet news servers.

-- A contact list manager aimed primarily as a way of managing contacts specifically for mail and news.
+- A contact list manager aimed primarily at managing contacts specifically for mail and news.

 - Completely unrelated to Microsoft Office Outlook.

 I say “was” because Outlook Express has been DISCONTINUED.
-Outlook Express has been formally discontinued by Microsoft and is not to be found in Windows versions beginning with Vista.
-In fact, Outlook Express simply will not run in Windows 7 or later.
+Outlook Express was discontinued by Microsoft years ago, and wasn’t included in Windows versions beginning with Vista.
+In fact, Outlook Express will not run in Windows 7 or later.